 Vertical Plant Walls:

-If your wallet is burning a hole in your apron, you might like to indulge in this rather fabulous BloomWall installation.
-These vertical planter walls have self watering technology, which is absolutely perfect for if you’re too busy watering your kids/pets/partner/self to be bothering with any other thirsty individual.
-The ingenious product is stackable and works as one product no matter how many sections you have – so you can cover a whole wall in it without any worries about filling up the extra reservoirs.
+This ingenious product is stackable and works as one product no matter how many sections you have.
+You can cover a whole wall with it, without any worries about filling up the extra reservoirs.
 These can be used for indoor and outdoor plants, herbs, and salad crops such as cut-and-come-again lettuce, compact chilli peppers, and tumbling tomatoes.

 Herb Planters With LEDs:

-If you’d love to grow some greenery in your kitchen but light conditions aren’t ideal, then this Click and Grow Garden Kit could be the smart solution to your problem.
-Integrated LED lights ensure that plants thrive even in the shadiest corner, and it’s self watering to boot.
-Just fill the water reservoir, drop in the provided plant pods and plug it in.
-You’ll be livening up recipes with fresh basil and little effort in next to no time at all.
+If you’d love greenery in your kitchen but light conditions aren’t ideal, a Click and Grow Garden Kit is a smart solution.
+Integrated LED lights ensure that plants thrive even in the shadiest corner, and it’s self-watering to boot.

 Window Boxes: